Michael Wimmer

-Michael Wimmer (born 18 June 1980) is a German football coach who is currently head coach of 3.
-Liga club Jahn Regensburg.
+Michael Wimmer (born 18 June 1980) is a German football coach who last managed Jahn Regensburg.

 Career

 Early career

 In the summer of 2019 he became assistant coach of VfB Stuttgart.
 On 11 October 2022, Wimmer took over as head coach of VfB Stuttgart on interim basis until December 2022.
 Wimmer finished his interim role with a record of four wins, one draw, and three losses.

 Austria Wien

 He became the new head coach of Austria Wien on 3 January 2023.
 His first match was a 3–1 win against Austria Klagenfurt.
 On 21 July 2023, Austria Wien started the 2023–24 season with a 7–0 away victory over SV Spittal/Drau in the Austrian Cup.
 On 13 May 2024, he was dismissed following a 4–0 home defeat against Wolfsberger AC with only one matchday remaining in the season during the relegation round, in which the club was in eighth place in the overall table.

 In December 2024, Wimmer was identified as the leading candidate for the vacant manager's position at English League One club Bristol Rovers, however the club were unable to secure a work permit to allow the appointment to go through.